 The soundness of their theology was shown in that they knew where their worship belonged.
-And it didn’t matter to them how crazy the culture around them had become, they were not about to be compromised!
+And it didn’t matter to them how crazy the culture around them had become.
+They were not about to be compromised!

 3. These three men were held safe in God’s care.
-I trust you’ve read the chapter and you know the outcome.
+I trust you’ve read the chapter, and you know the outcome.
 Still, I have to describe some of it for you.

-In spite of them standing for themselves and God’s righteousness, they still went into the fiery furnace.
+Despite them standing for themselves and God’s righteousness, they still went into the fiery furnace.
 But they were not alone.
 Even the madman recognized the presence of God with them!

-They “came out from the fire” and they didn’t even smell like they had been in the furnace of affliction.
+They “came out from the fire,” and they didn’t even smell like they had been in the furnace of affliction.
 Grab ahold of this phrase which demonstrates who was really in control of the situation: “the fire had no power.”
 Yes, they were in God’s will and safe in His care.

-Strong convictions that are based on sound theology always bring the assurance of God’s safety into every situation of life.
+Strong convictions based on sound theology always bring the assurance of God’s safety into every situation of life.
 Persecution for your faith is not always a bad thing.
 Often, persecution is the tool that God will use to reveal the genuineness of your faith and witness to the godless society around us.